 This process is known as tier two link building.
-It’s extremely powerful and your competitors likely won’t have a clue you’re doing it.
+It’s extremely powerful, and your competitors likely won’t know you’re doing it.

 7. The Switch Up Technique

 The Switch Up Technique is my favorite way to build relationships fast.
-As you may or may not, building relationships is a critical piece to getting more backlinks.
+As you may or may not, building relationships is critical to getting more backlinks.

 Most people fail at link outreach because they’re metaphorically trying to hit a home run on the first date.
 Just like in sales, you need to take baby steps along the journey.